 To be eligible for Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services, a beneficiary must be under the age of 21 and have full-scope Medi-Cal.
-Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) cover services that are necessary to correct or help any behavioral health condition.
-Services that sustain, support, improve, or make more tolerable a behavioral health condition are considered to help the mental health condition and in turn, are medically necessary and covered as Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services.
+Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) cover services that are necessary to correct or ameliorate any behavioral health condition.
+Services that sustain, support, improve, or make more tolerable a behavioral health condition are considered to ameliorate the mental health condition and in turn, are medically necessary and covered as Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services.

-If you have questions about the Early and Periodic Screening, Diagnostic, and Treatment services, please call 1-800-500-6582 during office hours and 1-800-507-3530 after hours, holidays and weekends.
-Or visit the DHCS Early and Periodic Screening, Diagnostic, and Treatment webpage.
+If you have questions about the Early and Periodic Screening, Diagnostic, and Treatment services, please call 1-800-500-6582 during office hours and 1-800-507-3530 after hours, holidays and weekends or visit the Diagnostic, and Treatment webpage.